Why is Security Testing Important for Medical Devices?

 A year ago, the researchers at the University of Washington conducted an experiment on tele-surgery, where a surgeon in one location controlled a robot in another location and let the robot perform a surgery on the patient.
 The results of this experiment highlighted that using the Interoperable Telesurgery Protocol, which is publicly available, hackers can easily interrupt the commands sent by the surgeon to the robot by deleting or changing the commands, modify the intention of signals from the operator to the robotic arm by changing the robotic arm movements and take complete control over the robot and therefore the surgery procedure.

-This explains how in an endeavour to improve interoperability of health care networks and devices, medical device security becomes a secondary priority for most manufacturers, whereas technological innovation holds maximum importance.
+This explains how in an endeavor to improve interoperability of healthcare networks and devices, medical device security becomes a secondary priority for most manufacturers, whereas technological innovation holds maximum importance.
 As a result, patient care gets compromised as medical devices connected to the Internet pose substantial risks in being hacked by unauthorized users.
-In fact, according to a recent report from SANS Institute, 94% of health care centres have faced the perils of a cyber attack.
+In fact, according to a recent report from SANS Institute, 94% of health care centers have faced the perils of a cyber attack.

 Manufacturers are progressively using Commercial off-the-shelf Software (COTS).
 As systems are becoming more multifaceted and feature-rich, COTS becomes a preferred design choice for a number of software architects.
 However, the major shortcoming of this approach is that the device automatically takes over the vulnerabilities of COTS.
 Additionally manufacturers use chipsets, applications and code libraries that are outdated and inexpensive so that they are able to maintain a higher profit margin.
 As such, these pose increased number of vulnerabilities and are incompatible to the modern day gadgets.